FergusFettes/Lattice/README.md

 To facilitate rapid testing, there are a few keyboard shortcuts:
 * **E** starts a dynamic run.
 The length is determined by the 'frames' in the bottom right.
+* **Esc** interrupts the current run, or closes the app if nothing is running.
+(Closing is pretty buggy.)
 * **Q** clears the screen and adds some noise, determined by the coverage.
 * **1** turns the stochastic noise engine on and off
 * **2** turns the Life engine on and off
 * **Z** steps forward one frame
 * **B** paints the background with a cellular automaton
 * **WASD** controlls the 'coverage' aka how much noise is added when you clear the scren and 'beta', which determines how noise the simulation is while running.
+* **XC** controls the maximum FPS it will operate at.
+The two FPS values given at the top are the current performance of the two main engines, and the actual FPS is always limited to the lowest of these three values.
+* **Alt** brings the focus out of a textbox, so you can use the keyboard shortcuts again after editing something.

+A note on the update rules: currently rules of the following sort are permitted,
+> a <= NB <= b

+where a and b are the maximum and minimum number of neighbours (NB) that a cell can have and survive.
+So if a=1 and b=8 a cell will always survive.
+Standard Conway rules say cells survive with 2 or 3 neighbors.

+> c <= P <= d

+where c and d are the number of cells that, when surrounding an empty cell, will give birth (P -- 'parents') to a new cell.
+In Conway P=3.

+So the standard Conway rule is '2,3,3,3;'.

+Liberal parentage (c = 1,2) results in explosive growth.
+Unbounded parentage (d=6,7,8) results in violently oscillating populations when coupled with normal death rules.

+Rules can also be chained, so for example 2,2,3,5;2,3,2,3;2,4,3,5;2,3,4,5; is a rad little combo that will result in a different update rule every frame in a cycle of four frames.
+Mix it with a good serving of noise at the start.

+Turning the Ising model off (**1**) will result in deterministic runs, symmetrical if there was no noise at the start.

+The little area with the letters 'UB, LB, RB, WB, DB' is meant to be a sort of drawing of the screen-- the lines represent the edges.
+Anyway, here is where you control the boundary conditions.
+1 means that boundary is fixed on, 0 fixed off and -1 means it is invisible (so the UB and DB wrap as do LB and RB, while WB ('wolfbound') just paints without interacting).

 ## About the models
 The app is currently based on the following models: